Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: Introduction

 One notable such situation is when the secret decryption exponent $d$ is {\em small},

 (see \secref{sec:overview} for more background on RSA).
 Wiener \cite{wiener} showed that continued fractions expose $d$ when $\delta<1/4$, essentially instantaneously.
-Continued fraction approximations can be thought of as the simplest example of lattice reduction, namely for 2-dimensional lattices.
-Boneh-Durfee \cite{BD} apply Coppersmith's technique with higher dimensional lattices to give an attack for
+Continued fraction approximations can be thought of as the simplest example of lattice basis reduction, namely for 2-dimensional lattices.
+Boneh-Durfee \cite{BD} apply Coppersmith's method with higher dimensional lattices to give an attack for

-More precisely, they prove that LLL's output on a particular lattice must produce enough information to factor $n$ (subject to an algebraic independence condition).
-It is an important open problem to improve the bound (\ref{bdexp}), which still stands as the current record despite many attempts to improve it.
+More precisely, they prove that LLL's output on a particular lattice produces enough information to factor $n$ (subject to an algebraic independence assumption).
+It is an important open problem to improve\footnote{This raises the question of what precisely constitutes an improvement over Boneh-Durfee's .292 result \cite{BD}.
+Merely replacing .292 by a larger constant alone is insufficient, since algebraic dependence may creep for smaller $\delta$.
+Indeed, Bauer \cite{bauerthesis} gives an attack in which the right-hand side of (\ref{bdexp}) can be replaced by .34, but which suffers from a failure of algebraic independence at a much earlier point.
+On the other hand, it should be pointed out that we don't even know at present whether or not Boneh-Durfee's attack suffers from the same problem before reaching $\delta=.292$.
+See the end of Section~\ref{sec:overview} for more comments.

+On the practical side, one sees another obstacle from (\ref{bdbd}):~attacks which require enormous lattices are infeasible and cannot come close to their theoretical limitations anyhow.
+Our approach here is to develop a method which gives experimentally verified improvements over previous work. } the bound (\ref{bdexp}), which still stands as the current record despite many attempts to improve it, or to even rigorously establish the needed algebraic independence (see \cite{bauerjouxarticle}).

 Since the LLL algorithm has a widespread reputation for outperforming its provable guarantees, one might surmise that the bound (\ref{bdexp}) is more modest than actual experiments would indicate.
 Surprisingly, the opposite is true:~all successful experiments in the literature work only for $\delta$ relatively far below the theoretical upper bound of $1-2^{-1/2}\approx .292$ \cite{BD,BM,Wong}.
 The reason for this is that (\ref{bdexp}) is an asymptotic estimate that requires very large lattices.
-The difficulty of finding short vectors in lattices of dimension $> 500$ already serves as the hard underlying problem behind other cryptosystems.
-Unfortunately, the Boneh-Durfee bound does not exceed $\delta=.278$ for lattices of dimension $\le 500$.
-Indeed, $\delta=.278$ is close to the limit of known experiments.

-Thus implementing lattice-based attacks can itself face impractically difficult problems.
-It is therefore natural to ask the following questions. \\

-{\bf Questions:} Can one practically solve small-exponent RSA instances for $\delta$ significantly larger than the experiments reported in \cite{BD,BM,Wong}?
+Specifically, for 1,024-bit moduli $n$